Updated on 7/23/2023.

 - Motley Fool vs. 7investing: Conclusion

-A good quality investment newsletter can save you hundreds of hours of research and can also supercharge your portfolio.
-It can help you find tomorrow’s winning companies while they’re still relatively small and unknown to the general public.
+A good quality investment newsletter can save you hundreds of hours of research and can potentially supercharge your portfolio.
+It can help you find tomorrow’s winning companies while they’re still small and unknown to the general public.
 It can also help you identify medium and large companies that still have a lot of room to grow.
 Each newsletter has its own objectives, such as generating income or outperforming the market.
-Many investment newsletters under-perform the market.
+Unfortunately, many investment newsletters under-perform the market.
 This is especially true with market-timing newsletters.

-Mark Hulbert spent 36 years tracking the performance of investment newsletters and publishing his findings in a service called Hulbert Financial Digest.
+Mark Hulbert spent 36 years tracking the performance of investment newsletters and published his findings in a service called Hulbert Financial Digest.
 His research showed that most market-timing newsletters failed to steer their members out of the market prior to a crash or back into the market at the start of a new bull market.
-However, some people confuse market timing with market beating strategies.
-Hulbert’s research has shown that buying and holding quality companies over the long run can allow one to beat the market.
-However, it does require “the all-too-rare discipline of holding on to recommended stocks through bear markets.”
+However, it’s important to distinguish between market timing and market beating strategies.
+Hulbert’s research has shown that buying and holding quality companies over the long run can help you to beat the market.
+However, according to Hulbert, this requires “the all-too-rare discipline of holding on to recommended stocks through bear markets.”

 Motley Fool Quick Review

-We start this review with the Motley Fool since they are the older company.
+We start this review with the Motley Fool, as it is the oldest of the two companies.
 The Fool was founded in 1993 and is a widely recognized name in the investment world.
 They have branches in several countries, including in the UK, Germany, and Japan.
-The company was started by Tom and David Gardner, neither of whom has any formal education in finance (they both majored in English).
+The company was started by Tom and David Gardner, neither of whom had any formal education in finance (both majored in English).
 They currently have more than 300 employees.
 The “Fools” are passionate about finding winning stocks and sharing their knowledge with the public.
-They do a great job at educating members on the companies they recommend.
+They do a great job at educating members on the merits of long-term investing.

-Some Motley Fool services can be purchased for a low introductory price (such as $99/year for their Stock Advisor or Rule Breakers newsletters).
-Unfortunately, the price increases significantly after the trial period.
-Stock Advisor goes up to its regular price of $199 and Rule Breakers goes up to $299 per year.
+Some Motley Fool services can be purchased for a low introductory price, such as $99/year for their Stock Advisor or Rule Breakers newsletters.
+After the trial period, Stock Advisor automatically renews for its regular price of $199, whereas Rule Breakers goes up to $299 per year.

-One of the disadvantages of having so many services is that it can get really expensive to get the Fools’ best stock ideas.
-In other words, an entry-level service like Stock Advisor or Rule Breakers is going to offer “good” stock recommendations.
-In fact, many of them will beat the market.
-But if you want the Fool’s best stock ideas (i.e. stocks with the greatest growth potential), you’ll need to spend a lot more money.
-As a result, some of these newsletters are out of reach for many beginner investors.
+One of the disadvantages of having so many newsletters is that it can get expensive to get the Fools’ best stock ideas from across different industries.
+Entry-level services like Stock Advisor or Rule Breakers both offer great stock recommendations.
+But if you want their stock ideas with the greatest growth potential, you’ll need to upgrade to one of their higher-end newsletters (which typically sell for $1,000 to $2,000+ per year).

 Bottom line: Stock Advisor and Rule Breakers are two entry-level investment newsletters offered by the Motley Fool.
-They often recommend widely-known and well-liked companies.
-This can be a good thing, as it is easier to own companies whose products you’re familiar with, especially when the stock market experiences a lot of volatility.
+We are big fans of both.
+They often recommend widely-known companies (that is especially the case with Stock Advisor).
+This can be a good thing, as it is easier to buy and hold companies whose products you’re familiar with, especially during a bear market.
 That is not to say that they only recommend well-known companies.
-There’s a good mix of companies and many of them will be new to most investors.
-While both newsletters have been beating the market, if you want their “hottest” stock tips, you will need to subscribe to their more expensive newsletters.
-Once you sign up for any of their newsletters, you will be frequently receiving marketing emails promoting their latest-and-greatest newsletter.
+There’s a good mix of businesses from various industries and many of them will be new to the average investor.
+While both newsletters have been beating the market over the long-run, if you want their “hottest” stock tips, you will need to subscribe to one of their higher-end newsletters.
+Once you sign up for any of their services, you will start receiving frequent emails promoting their latest newsletters.

 7investing Quick Review